 CPHL employees have the right to work in an environment free of harassment.
 CPHL will not tolerate any form of harassment.
-Harassment can be verbal/written, physical or visual behavior that creates an offensive, hostile or intimidating environment.
+Harassment can be verbal, physical or visual behavior where the purpose or effect is to create an offensive, hostile or intimidating environment.